Soham1411/Soham1411/README.md

 ## 💫 About Me:

-### I'm currently working on AI-ML projects.<br>Learning Tensorflow, opencv, pytorch and a lot more!<br>I love playing cricket and draw during my free time 🙂
+### I'm currently working on AI-ML projects.<br>Learning Tensorflow, opencv, pytorch, javascript and a lot more!<br>I love playing cricket and draw during my free time 🙂

 ## Projects: